Home » Dessert Recipes » Cookies & Bars » Raspberry Cheesecake Cookies

 If you’re a fan of eating a Subway, there’s a good chance that the flavor of these cookies might remind you of the Subway Raspberry Cheesecake Cookies that used to be sold there.
 (They still might be but I feel as though they’ve since been discontinued.)
 Crumbl cookies also has a similar recipe.

-Speaking of great cookie recipes, don't miss out on my Chocolate Thumbprint Cookies or my Maple Cream Sandwich Cookies.
-It's never a bad idea to have a variety of delicious treats on hand.
+Speaking of sweet treats, don’t miss out on my Chocolate Thumbprint Cookies or my Maple Cream Sandwich Cookies.
+It’s never a bad idea to have a variety of delicious treats on hand.

 Ingredients

-Salted Butter - The added salt in the butter is actually a good flavor enhancer for these cookies.
-If you want to use unsalted butter, you can as well.
+• Salted Butter – The added salt in the butter is actually a good flavor enhancer for these cookies.
+If you want to use unsalted butter, add a pinch of salt.

-Sugar Free Raspberry Jam - You can use a store-bought jam, raspberry preserves, or make your own by using raspberries in this recipe.
+• Sugar Free Raspberry Jam – You can use a store-bought jam, raspberry preserves, or make your own by using frozen or fresh raspberries in my Keto Strawberry Jam Recipe.

 How To Make Raspberry Cheesecake Cookies